lubojr/naucse.python.cz/lessons/beginners-en/argparse/index.md

 ```

 Parameter names with `hyphens` inside them will automatically turn them into variable names
-with `underscores`, as it is not possible to have a `hyphen` in variable name in Python.
+with `underscores`, as it is not possible to have a `hyphen -` in variable name in Python.

 ```python
 parser.add_argument(